 The B2B companies that do digital marketing well are the ones who understand their audience inside and out.
 And they make sure their lead generation efforts and sales funnel are matched to the buyer's journey.

-Consider the consumer target audience.
+Consider the B2C target audience.
 They have a problem and they need to fix it.
 You have the solution.

 Some examples of consumer problems might be that they are: